pottedmeat7/OpenVR-WalkInPlace/Readme.md

 NOTE: Adjust the path the `msvc2017_64` folder in Qt to match your installation

-Then run the `windeployqt.bat` if your system doesn't find the exe update the batch to the absolute path in `{QT_INSTLATION_PATH}\5.9\msvc2017_64\bin\windeployqt.exe`
+Then run the `OpenVR-WalkInPlace\client_overlay\bin\windeployqt.bat` if your system doesn't find the exe update the batch to the absolute path in `{QT_INSTLATION_PATH}\5.9\msvc2017_64\bin\windeployqt.exe`

 ## Building